adap/flower/baselines/README.md

 The steps to follow are:

-1. Fork the Flower repo and clone it into your machine
+1. Fork the Flower repo and clone it into your machine.
 2. Navigate to the `baselines/` directory and from there run:

     ```bash